KrithikaChandrasekhar/tdd_practice/head/README.md

 ## Test cases
 - When calling 'head' without arguments, then it reads standard input.
 Also, it reacts to EOF on STDIN.
 - When calling 'head text.txt', then it prints first 10 lines on standard output.
-- When calling 'head text.txt file1.txt', then it prints the file name followed by first 10 lines on standard output.
+- When calling 'head text.txt binaryfile.bin', then it prints the file name followed by first 10 lines on standard output.
-- When calling 'head text.txt file1.txt filenotfound', then it prints the file name followed by first 10 lines of the files and "head: filenotfound: no such file or directory" on the standard output.
+- When calling 'filenotfound, binaryfile.bin, text.txt', then it prints the file name followed by first 10 lines of the files and "head: filenotfound: no such file or directory" on the standard output.